dannyflax/distributed-computing/README.md

 ## Credits
 Project created by:

-Ben Stammen
+- Ben Stammen

-Danny Flax
+- Danny Flax

-Taha Topiwala
+- Taha Topiwala

-Sagnik Aditha
+- Sagnik Aditha

+A special thanks to the Apple representatives at BoilerMake who let us borrow 15 iPods for our demo!